-In short, the project is a joint effort of many companies (supported by the European Union!) about building modular and scalable ARM-based general purpose server clusters that will reduce TCO of exploiting servers by 50% in comparison to traditional approaches.
+In short, the project is a joint effort of many companies (supported by the European Union!).
+It is centered on building modular and scalable ARM-based general purpose server clusters that will reduce the TCO of servers by 50% in comparison to traditional approaches.
 Please read more about the project and participating companies here.

-Now you may ask “How does PostgreSQL come into play?”
-Well PostgreSQL is one of those few RDBMS-s that runs just nicely on ARM architecture!
-And as the hardware specs looked intriguing (a cluster built on 4-core 2.2GHz Tegra modules) we were eager to see what it means in the real life.
+Now you may ask, “How does PostgreSQL come into play?”
+Well, PostgreSQL is one of the few RDBMS’s that runs nicely on ARM architecture!
+And since the hardware specs looked intriguing (a cluster built on 4-core 2.2GHz Tegra modules), we were eager to see what it means in the real life.

 Impression after testing Postgres on Tegra TK1 ARM cluster

-After getting access to a demo system and testing Postgres basics on it, we thought we’ll document the process and the results in a nice PDF format for easier digestion.
-So to actually get all the details and pictures of the hardware, to get a better idea what we’re talking about exactly and what was tested plus the numerical results, please see the PDF below.
+After getting access to a demo system and testing the Postgres basics on it, we thought we’d document the process and the results in a nice PDF format for easier digestion.
+So if you’d like to actually get all the details and pictures of the hardware, as well as get a better idea of what we’re talking about and what was tested plus see the numerical results, please see the PDF below.

-As for a conclusion – it’s difficult as always, especially as the cluster shines best for specialized applications (I compared it against a mainstream Amazon AWS instance though) and we had to leave out write tests due to slow disks.
-But in the end, I was still surprised by the Bang-for-Buck (Performance-per-Watt) ratio and the ARM approach could pay off big-time monetarily for example for data acquiring tasks that don’t require too many parallel database operations on a single cluster node.
+As for a conclusion – it’s difficult as always, especially since the cluster is at its best when it comes to specialized applications (I compared it against a mainstream Amazon AWS instance).
+We had to leave out write tests due to slow disks.
+In the end, I was still surprised by the Bang-for-Buck (Performance-per-Watt) ratio.
+The ARM approach could pay off big-time monetarily, for example for data acquiring tasks that don’t require too many parallel database operations on a single cluster node.